seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 Norbert, who had apparently made arrangements to visit the dormitory ahead of me, led me to one of the conference rooms instead of the cafeteria.
 I was very relieved to be in a room with restricted access, since this was to be a confidential discussion.

 Ferdinand had already arrived and was writing something at the corner of the large table.
-Judging from the way he had Eckhart and Justus sending Ordonanz one after another, it seems he was giving instructions to various places.
+Judging from the way he had Eckhart and Justus sending Ordonnanz one after another, it seems he was giving instructions to various places.

 「Ferdinand, so it seems the battle is over.」

 「Only the battle.
 Our discussions with the royal family will be the second critical moment.」

 Leaving Justus to clean up the paper and ink, Ferdinand moved to the other side of the table, where the attendants readied our meal.
-Ferdinand's side was prepared by Rutherfam, the attendant of his mansion.
-I saw Justus during the morning meeting, sending a Ordonanz containing the message "Please bring the things necessary for our master to rest in the dormitory as soon as possible", and it seems that he arrived in time.
+Ferdinand's side was prepared by Lasfam, the attendant of his mansion.
+I saw Justus during the morning meeting, sending a Ordonnanz containing the message "Please bring the things necessary for our master to rest in the dormitory as soon as possible", and it seems that he arrived in time.

 「I heard you disappeared from the top of the altar, but what happened after that?
 What's all this about a goddess descending upon Rozemyne?
 And what of Lanzenave's king?」